Plants are essential to everyone's lives. Welcome to Plantlife.

 It is sometimes called 'hairy willowherb' because of its downy stem and this is also the source of its Latin name (hirsutus being Latin for shaggy or hairy).

 Great willowherb produces purple-pink flowers with a white centre that can reach up to 2.5 cm in diameter.
 Its leaves grow opposite each other and clasp around the stem.
-It is one of the flowers we keep track of in our Wildflowers Count survey - click here to find out how you can help out.

 Throughout England, Northern Ireland, Wales and south and east Scotland.